 "P. montezumae grows under a variety of conditions ranging from warm-temperate to cold-temperate and altitudes from 2,000 (rarely less) to 3,200 m.
 Rainfall over its range also varies from 800 to 1,000 mm or more annually.
 At the higher altitudes snow, sleet and frosts occur during the winter months, while most of the rain occurs during June-September...
 [T]he best trees grow on the high mesas and valleys of the Great Cross Range of mountains that extend across Mexico from Perote and Orizaba peak (Cerro Orizaba) on the east, to Toluca..., Morelia, Uruapan and into the forests of Michoácan westward toward Coalcomán.
 Very fine trees [grow] under similar conditions and elevations in Chiapas south of San Cristobal de las Casas and in Guatemala along the mountains eastward from San Marcos (15° N latitude) to Quezaltenango, Sololá, Chimaltenango and the town of San José Pinula.
 The species attains its best development on well-drained soils of the high mesas and lower slopes of the mountains.
 Although it also grows on dry to arid sites, under those conditions growth is slow and the trees are often low and very branchy" (Perry 1991).

 When Bob Van Pelt and I were wandering through central Mexico in February 2005, the largest and tallest trees we found were in the forest E of Cortes Pass on the road to Puebla.
 The tallest tree was 38.4 m tall (laser measurement), and the largest was 150 cm DBH.
-The tall tree is shown at left.
+The tall tree is shown at right.
 There is a record of a tree 51 m tall and 134 cm DBH at the Forest Research Institute in Rotorua, New Zealand (measured 2014; The New Zealand Tree Register).